-The Ito Factor has been added to your bookmarks.
+The Ito Factor has been saved

 Joi Ito is a sage voice on the Internet, web innovation and technology policy, with a keen interest in communities and the role of technology in community innovation.
 An early investor in start-ups such as Twitter and Flickr, he established a powerful network that saw his impact in the Valley soar.
 More recently, Ito made headlines when he was named director of the world renowned MIT Media Lab.